These are uniforms not required for my collection.

 Note that Canadian postage is more expensive than U.S. postage.

-I WOULD PREFER NOT TO SELL THIS BUT I HAVE RECENTLY PURCHASED A LONG BRANCH SNIPER RIFLE and I have a couple of WWII Denison Smocks.
-The WWII Denison smocks are now quite scarce and expensive with asking prices about $1,400.
-This 1956 one I am selling for USD $440 or $600 Canadian plus postage.
+I have a couple of WWII Denison Smocks in my collection.
+The WWII Denison smocks are now very scarce and expensive with asking prices about $1,400.
+This 1956 one I am selling for $600.

 military label.
 Size LARGE-REGULAR Inseam 29-1/2" to 32".
 Waist 35 to 39.
 For sale as a set only.
 I have been told by a veteran that this is not early Vietnam issue as that had simple markings.
 My numbers CMS2512 to CMS2514 $250 shipped in Canada

 REPLICA WWII summer uniform, Canadian.
 For person 6'4" and about 200 lbs.
 Tunic and trousers and belt.
 As worn in Canada in WWII. $75